-Article verified for Release 14.1 on March 06, 2025
+Article verified for Release 14.2 on July 16, 2025

 This article explains how to quickly and efficiently import questions into the question pool using a predefined YTM Excel format.
 You can bulk import questions with images (using a ZIP file) and without images.